 Subtracting the loaded gain of the first stage, the input signal level needed to overdrive the second stage with the volume control set to maximum is +6.5dBV - 35.5dB = -29dBV (50mV peak).
 This level is within the capabilities of a single-coil pickup, so if the guitar controls and the Champ's volume control are set to maximum, expect second-stage overdrive.
 Long before then, however, the power amp exceeds its limits of headroom, which is 19V peak, as will be seen.
 Maximum second-stage plate voltage swing is about 3 times greater, so the power amp is the first stage to reach overdrive.

 The screen current is approximately 3mA.
 Subtracting 3mA from the cathode current, the plate current is 37mA.
-This is very close to the 36mA that can be estimated from the transfer characteristics shown here:
+This is very close to the 36mA that can be estimated from the plate transfer characteristics shown here:

-If we imagine a curve on the plate current plot corresponding to a screen voltage of 305V - 19V = 286V, we can envision the lower left end crossing into cutoff somewhere in the vicinity of -38 grid volts, so the grid swings from -38V to 0V, centered on the DC grid bias of -19V.
+If we imagine a curve on the plate transfer characteristics corresponding to a screen voltage of 305V - 19V = 286V, we can envision the lower left end crossing into cutoff somewhere in the vicinity of -38 grid volts, so the grid swings from -38V to 0V, centered on the DC grid bias of -19V.
 The DC operating point is defined by a grid-to-cathode voltage of -19V, a plate current of 37mA, and a plate-to-cathode voltage of 286V.

 They drive a capacitor input filter, an LC filter, and an RC filter.